EvolvedWeb/evowc/README.md

 Evo has a simple router component.
 We use the express.js syntax for routes (/users/:id) to map URLs to Web Component views.
 You are responsible for making sure that your server properly responds to all routes to load the same page.

+* 2-way binding with async validation
+* route to non existant file or element that is not in the file??
+  * Do I just allow for `element` or `import` attribute?